 - Simon XT Control Panel (no longer sold): $238.99

 Equipment that Senses

 Frontpoint has a full range of wireless sensors.
-Their sensors are battery powered and can communicate back to the Simon XT (or touchscreen), your cellphone, the central monitoring center, or even other pieces of equipment.
+Their sensors are battery powered and can communicate back to the Frontpoint Hub, your smartphone, the central monitoring center, or even other pieces of equipment.
 For example, let’s say that you want the heat to kick on every time the garage door is opened or perhaps you want your camera to record if motion is detected.
 It’s all possible, as the equipment was created to work together.

-Here’s a list of their current sensor products and their respected pricing;
+Here’s a list of their current sensor products and pricing:

 - Door Window Sensors: $32.99